ArmineKhanan/Stock_Analysis/README.md

 Getting rid of nested loop: initialising tickerIndex variable and increasing it's value by one whenever ticker name changes.
 ```
-''2a) Create a for loop to initialize the tickerVolumes to zero.
+'Initialize tickerIndex
+Dim tickerIndex As Integer
 tickerIndex = 0

-    ''2b) Loop over all the rows in the spreadsheet.
+    'Loop over all the rows in the spreadsheet.
     For i = 2 To RowCount

         ***